SeldonIO/seldon-core/docs-gb/cli/README.md

 ## Config file

-You can create a config file to manage connections to running seldon core v2 installs.
+You can create a config file to manage connections to running Seldon Core 2 installs.
 The settings will override any environment variable settings.

 The definition is shown below: